etsangsplk/hashgraph-ledger/README.md

 # Stefan Corporation

-Stefan Corporation (ステファン株式会社, sutefuan kabushikikaisha) is the first company in the world to issue and trade cryptographically signed company shares (kabushiki) that are regulated by a government body (Japan).
+Stefan Corporation (ステファン株式会社, sutefuan kabushikikaisha) is the first company in the world to issue and trade cryptographically signed company shares (kabushiki) regulated by a government body (Japan) utilizing blockchain technology.

+Issued shares take the form of JSON web tokens that embed the amount of shares in the claim payload.
+These tokens can be created offline using code in this repository and can be stored inside a blockchain.

-It is planned to integrate the allotment of shares into a blockchain network.
-The technology base has not been decided yet.
+The blockchain technology base to support the storage has not been decided yet.
 The current proposal is to develop or modify a codebase to use standard hashed RSA-SHA256 public keys created with open ssl tools as addresses (as opposed to proprietary key formats used in bitcoin).
 The huge benefit of this approach is that this allows one to secure the private key with a passphrase and store it inside the actual blockchain without a security risk (given a strong non-bruteforcable password).
-That way, the account can be accessed from anywhere without the need for a wallet.
+That way, users can interact with the blockchain without the need for a wallet file or online wallet service.

-Issued shares contain a JSON web token that embed the amount of shares as the claim payload.

-Stefan Corporation is registering the JWT claim name `shares` to store the amount of shares held by the subscriber with the IETF.

 The code in this repository contains tools to issue, validate and trade company shares (kabushiki).

-You can validate a share on the [JWT website](http://jwt.io) using the following public key
+You can validate a Stefan Corporation share on the [JWT website](http://jwt.io) using the following public key

     -----BEGIN PUBLIC KEY-----
     MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEAojjKH5tGflndQLj0T2i5